 How to Make Canned Pinto Beans Taste Delicious

-2. Flavor: Add the garlic and then all the seasonings.
+2. Add garlic and spices to bloom the flavors.

-3. Combine: Add the pinto beans and water.
+3. Stir in the pinto beans and water.

 a photo of a blue full of cooked legumes. the bowl is royal blue with a brown rim and there is a silver spoon in the bowl.